barryclark/jekyll-now/_posts/2015-09-18-Mef-Plugin-Loading.md

 ```

 What the GetPlugin Method does is search the defined MEF Container that
 contains all exports found in the aggregate catalogue.
-The `GetExports` method
+The "GetExports" method
 is told to search exports for IPluginContract.

 The second generic parameter defines the structure of the Metadata we are